-AIDS stands for Acquired Immune Deficiency Syndrome and is categorized by a collection of illnesses or symptoms.
+AIDS stands for Acquired Immune Deficiency Syndrome and is categorised by a collection of illnesses or symptoms.
 With developments in medication, people can recover from AIDS though they will still be living with HIV.

 When a person living with HIV is on treatment, the virus is totally repressed and the immune system can work as needed.